Using C++

 ... static void i_OnClose(MainWindow *window, Event *e); ... window_OnClose(this->window, listener(this, i_OnClose, MainWindow)); ... |

-to implement the IListener
+from the IListener

-interface and use the macro listen instead of listener()
+interface and use the listen macro instead of listener()

 .